 About this newsletter 🗞

 But I really miss blogging.
 It’s freeing to be able to write about whatever you want, no matter the newsiness or structure of your thoughts, and especially to reflect on things that simply feel interesting to me that I think my audience would like too.
 So I started this newsletter.
 My goal is to write each post in a way that puts it somewhere between wonky shop-talk and a publishable article.
-And, in the interest of transparency, it is also a good place for my 🔥hot🔥 takes.
+It’s also a good place for my 🔥hot🔥 takes.
 In essence, it’s where I’m putting my thoughts when they’re too long for Twitter.

 So I have restarted my blog here on Substack, primarily because email is a more personal way to engage with strangers.
 Sign-ups will get blog posts in your inbox, where you also receive messages from your friends and family.
 And I also get to hear back from readers after I send out posts.
 The comments section is regularly home to fun, insightful discussion.
 In a world where our blogish thoughts are otherwise tweeted and facebooked, where they are truncated, fleeting, and at risk of being taken out of context, newsletters feel like a good step back towards a time when everyone had their own little personal corner of the Internet.

 Here’s what you get: I send out one email on public opinion polling, electoral politics, and whatever I’m working on every weekend.
 There is a variety of content — sometimes I post book reviews, or short posts on the news, or long-form article on bigger subjects.
 I also post abstracts from longer projects from time to time.
 Each weekly newsletter also updates you on what I’ve been reading and working on over the last week.
 Here’s one example of what you can expect, from my newsletter sent the day before the 2018 midterm elections.
 Other examples are found back at the newsletter homepage.